Mohammad-Musa/app-theme/development-strategy.md

   - `features`& `info-section`..

 ### CSS
-- Style the showcase tag and add an img as a background.
+- Style the two sections and add boostrap icons and an image.
   - `features-styling` & `info-section-styling`

 ### Github